-3. Subject to the rules and unless otherwise specified, for the purposes of this Practice Direction days which fall on a weekend, public holiday and within a court vacation period (save for the period from 25 December until 1 January inclusive) are included in calculating time periods within which to file or lodge and serve court documents.
+3. Subject to the rules and unless otherwise specified, for the purposes of this Practice Direction days which fall on weekends or public holidays are included in calculating time periods within which to file or lodge and serve court documents, but court holiday periods declared by a practice direction are not included.